singh-vinayak/FrontEndDeveloperPath-Scrimba/README.md

 1.Quote Generator using some pre-defined quotes from the jS file<br>
 2.Search Tool- to search from users present in the list<br>
 3.Carousel- Learning how to create a carousel section<br>
-4.Dice Game- basic dice game of 2 people<br>
+4.Dice Game- basic dice game of 2 people (Link:- https://github.com/vinayak-singh5302/Dice-Game) <br>
 5.Snake Game- Retro style based Snake using vanilla JavaScript, CSS, HTML.<br>